Dr Alice Hughes

 University of Exeter Medical School, RILD Building, RD&E Hospital Wonford, Barrack Road, Exeter, EX2 5DW, UK

 Alice is a clinical trainee in Obstetrics & Gynaecology with a particular interest in Maternal and Fetal Medicine.
 Her interest in research began whilst studying for her medical degree at the Universities of Exeter and Plymouth.
 She became interested in Genetics during a BSc in Reproductive and Developmental Sciences at Imperial College London.
 She went on to work as an Academic Foundation Doctor in Exeter and completed a MSc in Genomic Medicine alongside her research work.
 Following an Academic Clinical Fellowship in Cambridge, Alice has returned to the South West to complete a PhD and build upon her previous research in Exeter, focusing on birth weight, genetics and fetal insulin.

 - BSc (Hons) Medical Sciences with Reproductive and Developmental Sciences, Imperial College London, 2014.
 Awarded with First Class Honours.

-- BMBS, Universities of Exeter and Plymouth, 2015
+- BMBS, Universities of Exeter and Plymouth, 2015.
+Awarded with Distinction.

-- MSc Genomic Medicine, University of Exeter, 2018
+- MSc Genomic Medicine, University of Exeter, 2018.
+Awarded with Distinction.

 Alice’s PhD is focusing on fetal growth and the role of insulin, using monogenic and polygenic data to find out how and why babies are born very small or very large.
 She is also interested in prediction of adverse pregnancy outcomes, particularly in relation to pre-eclampsia, fetal growth restriction and diabetes in pregnancy.

 - PhD project 2019-2022: Investigating the importance of fetal insulin in birth weight and early postnatal growth.
 Supervised by Dr Rachel Freathy, Dr Sarah Flanagan and Professor Andrew Hattersley.